Unforgiven (1999): Main event matches

 The final match on the undercard was Chris Jericho versus X-Pac.
 Tom Prichard refereed the match.
 X-Pac dominated the earlier part of the match until Jericho's bodyguard Mr. Hughes interfered in the match and leveled X-Pac.
 Jericho began attacking X-Pac.
 Jericho attempted to hit X-Pac with a diving splash, but X-Pac countered with a spinning wheel kick.
-X-Pac attacked Jericho in the corner, and tried to hit a Bronco Buster, but Jericho avoided the move and hit a double underhook backbreaker.
+X-Pac attacked Jericho in the corner and tried to hit a Bronco Buster, but Jericho avoided the move and hit a double underhook backbreaker.
 X-Pac tried to hit a hurricanrana, but Jericho countered it into a double powerbomb.
 Jericho climbed the top rope, but X-Pac hit a top-rope Bronco Buster.
 Mr. Hughes attacked the referee, Tom Prichard, and Jericho was disqualified.
 Jericho and Hughes attacked X-Pac until Road Dogg came out to rescue X-Pac from the two.

 The main event was a Six-Pack Challenge for the vacated WWF Championship.
 The match was contested between Triple H, The Rock, Mankind, Kane, Big Show and British Bulldog.
 Jim Korderas refereed the match.
 Stone Cold Steve Austin served as the special outside enforcer.
-Rock and Bulldog started the match as the legal men.
+The Rock and Bulldog started the match as the legal men.
 The match went back and forth with all six competitors being tagged into the match throughout the match.
-In the midst of the match, all the striking referees interfered in the match and insulted Jim Korderas.
-All the wrestlers hit their finishing moves on each other until Big Show removed Triple H, Rock, Bulldog and Kane out of the ring and chokeslammed Mankind.
-Big Show had nearly won the match as Korderas counted to 2, until the striking referees pulled out Korderas and attacked him outside the ring.
-Stone Cold Steve Austin chased away the attacking referees, and took over Korderas' position to officiate the match.
-Rock hit Triple H with a Rock Bottom and a People's Elbow and pinned Triple H. However, as Austin counted to 2, Big Show pulled him outside the ring.
-Bulldog hit Rock with a chair, allowing Triple H to hit Rock with a Pedigree.
+During the match, all the striking referees interfered in the match and insulted Jim Korderas.
+Mankind then stuffed a smelly sweat sock down The Rock’s throat, and all the wrestlers hit their finishing moves until Big Show removed Triple H, The Rock, Bulldog, and Kane out of the ring and chokeslammed Mankind.
+Big Show had nearly won the match as Korderas counted to 2 until the striking referees pulled out Korderas and attacked him outside the ring.
+Austin chased away the attacking referees and took over Korderas' position to officiate the match.
+The Rock hit Triple H with a Rock Bottom and a People's Elbow and pinned Triple H. However, as Austin counted to 2, Big Show pulled him outside the ring.
+Bulldog hit The Rock with a chair, allowing Triple H to hit The Rock with a Pedigree.
 Austin attacked Bulldog with the chair and counted 3 for Triple H to make him the new WWF Champion.
 After the match, Triple H taunted Austin with the WWF Championship belt, causing Austin to hit Triple H with a Stone Cold Stunner.